nigyta/dfast_core/README.md

   --references PATH     Reference file(s) for OrthoSearch.
 Use semicolons for
                         multiple files, e.g. 'genome1.faa;genome2.gbk'
-  --aligner STR         Aligner to use [ghostx(=default)|blastp] --no_hmm              Disable HMMscan
+  --aligner STR         Aligner to use [ghostx(=default)|blastp] --use_prodigal        Use Prodigal to predict CDS instead of MGA --use_trnascan STR    Use tRNAscan-SE to predict tRNA instead of Aragorn,
+                        [bact|arch]
+  --no_hmm              Disable HMMscan
   --no_cdd              Disable CDDsearch